 Research shows that adapting your community's physical environment to provide access to exercise will increase your resident’s physical activity.
-Texercise offers the Texercise Walking Trail Toolkit to help communities develop places for residents to be active.
+Texercise offers the Texercise Walking Trail Toolkit (PDF) to help communities develop places where residents can be active.
 The toolkit provides valuable information on both indoor and outdoor trails, site location, promoting trail use and much more.

 Also available in PDF format:

-For technical assistance with the Texercise Classic and Select programs, and to request resources, contact Texercise, call 1-800-889-8595 or email Texercise@hhsc.state.tx.us.
+For technical assistance with the Texercise Classic and Select programs, and to request resources, contact Texercise, email Texercise@hhs.texas.gov.